Aksh-dev-code/Text-to-SQL/README.md

 | File | Description |
 |---|---|
 | `LLM_Fine_Tuning_with_LoRA_on_Google_Colab_for_Text_to_SQL_IMPROVED.ipynb` | The full notebook — run this top to bottom in Colab |

+> The trained LoRA adapter weights themselves are **not** stored in this repo — they're hosted on Hugging Face Hub (see below), which is the standard place for model weights rather than a git repo.

 ## Requirements